phborba/qgis-mac-packager/docs/README.md

 - Nightly builds
 - Allows installation of different versions side-by-side
 - Transparent server setup, all scripts/docs can be found [here](https://github.com/lutraconsulting/qgis-mac-packager)
+- Embed his own version of python in the package

 ## Build Details